wyclif245/wyclif-final-exam/README.md

-The file contains an analysis of ecoomerce store sales usin D3 and python
+The file contains an analysis of ecommerce store sales using D3 and python